Floriannue/CORApy/readme_florian.md

   np.array([1, 0])  #vector
  ```
 - For functions that plot, save the output as PNG and verify visually.
-- if there is an error find the source and compare against matlab.
+- if there is an error find the source and compare the python translation against matlab.
 Do not use any cheap workarounds or simplifications!
 Always find and adress the route cause.
 - Read the folder to see which files are there and read the files before you try to change them